 Since its formation in 1986, the Foundation has successfully provided additional funding for the College in many areas of need, including the construction of Helix and the Performing Arts Centre; the reburbishment of the John Morris Centre, the donation of land and funds for the Middle School and Health & Physical Education Centre; contributions to renovations of the Junior School’s Jean Gardner Wing and Mary Fox Performing Arts Centre, and the Robert Dean Senior Student Centre.

-Donations to the College Foundation are always welcome and appreciated.
+Donations to the College are always welcome and appreciated.

-The Foundation thanks all those that contribute and share in the vision to continue to develop one of Australia’s leading schools for the students of today and tomorrow.
+The College thanks all those who contribute and share in the vision to continue to develop one of Australia’s leading schools for the students of today and into the future.

-Donations can be made online or via cheque or bank transfer.
+Donate via the link provided. or donations can be made via cheque or bank transfer.

 A gift to Scotch Oakburn College in your Will provides a lasting contribution to education… perhaps the greatest gift of all.